EchoTools/Echo-VR-Server-Error-Monitoring-Windows/README.md

 To set it up open the file and change the info as necessary in the `THINGS YOU HAVE TO SET UP` section.

 > [!TIP]
-> Ensure you have installed Powershell 7 beforehand by running `winget install --id Microsoft.PowerShell --source winget` in a terminal.
+> The script will install Powershell 7 for you.
+Just right click > Run With Powershell to get started.
 >
 > You may also need to allow script execution by running `Set-ExecutionPolicy Bypass` in an admin terminal.